Linearity criteria for automorphism groups of malabelian groups: Preliminaries on geometric group theory and linear groups

 The following is a standard fact due to Zassenhaus; the bound could be sharpened but we will not require anything stronger: \begin{prop} There exists a universal constant $C$ such that if $\mathbb K$ is an arbitrary field and $S\leq \GL_{\ell}(\mathbb K)$ is a solvable subgroup, then the derived length of $S$ is at most $\lceil C\log(\ell)\rceil$. \end{prop}

 The following result of Larsen and Pink appears as Theorem 0.2 in~\cite{larsen_pink}, and is absolutely crucial for our present work: \begin{thm} Let $\mathbb K$ be a field and let $Q\leq\GL_\ell(\mathbb K)$ be a finite subgroup.
-Then there exists a constant $J(\ell)$ depending only on $\ell$ and normal subgroups of $Q$ such that the following conclusions hold: \begin{enumerate} \item $[Q:Q_1]\leq J(\ell)$; \item Either $Q_1=Q_2$, or $\mathbb K$ has characteristic $p > 0$ is positive and $Q_1/Q_2$ is a direct product of finite simple groups of Lie type in characteristic $p$; \item The group $Q_2/Q_3$ is abelian of order not divisible by the characteristic of $\mathbb K$; \item The group $Q_3$ is either trivial, or the characteristic $p$ of $\mathbb K$ is positive and $Q_3$ is a $p$--group. \end{enumerate} \end{thm}
+Then there exists a constant $J(\ell)$ depending only on $\ell$ and normal subgroups of $Q$ such that the following conclusions hold: \begin{enumerate} \item $[Q:Q_1]\leq J(\ell)$; \item Either $Q_1=Q_2$, or $\mathbb K$ has positive characteristic $p$ and $Q_1/Q_2$ is a direct product of finite simple groups of Lie type in characteristic $p$; \item The group $Q_2/Q_3$ is abelian of order not divisible by the characteristic of $\mathbb K$; \item The group $Q_3$ is either trivial, or $\mathbb K$ has positive characteristic $p$ and $Q_3$ is a $p$--group. \end{enumerate} \end{thm}

 For a fixed finite subgroup $Q\leq\GL_\ell( \mathbb K)$, we will call such subgroups $(Q_1,Q_2,Q_3)$ a \emph{Larsen--Pink} triple for $Q$.
 Evidently, the automorphism group of $Q$ acts on Larsen--Pink triples for $Q$.